bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

+## Same-origin CORS authentication

+The following set of APIs does not use any authentication other than [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-## Unauthenticated endpoints: the REST Storefront APIs
+### the REST Storefront APIs

 ??example of no particular headers? cors??